NoUmlautsAllowed/gocook/README.md

 All API and CDN traffic is proxied through GoCook, there is no communication with any other hosts than GoCook itself.

+The repository is hosted on [Codeberg](https://codeberg.org/NoUmlautsAllowed/gocook), a mirror is maintained on [GitHub](https://github.com/NoUmlautsAllowed/gocook).
+Please open any new issues or pull requests on Codeberg :pray:

 ## Hosted instances

 - <https://cook.adminforge.de/>